Cricket Cell Phone Plans Review

 Cricket unlimited plans

-The differences between Cricket Wireless plans really boil down to data usage and whether or not you want to set up autopay.
+The differences between Cricket Wireless plans really boil down to data usage, how often you pay, and whether or not you want to set up autopay.

 Here’s a bit of pro advice: you should do autopay and save a couple of bucks every month.
 Do that, and you’ve got yourself a super cheap wireless bill.